Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: ChASE for hermitian matrices

 \section{ChASE for hermitian matrices}

-The standard ChASE algorithm computes the $\nev$ smallest eigenvalues of the hermitian matrix $A$ in \eqref{introduction::resonant_eigenvalue_problem}, with their associated eigenvectors.
-Its two main components are: (i) a well designed Chebyshev polynomial that filters the \rw{external} eigenvectors,\EDdone{may be better "extremal eigenvectors". } and (ii) a Rayleigh-Ritz procedure that extracts approximations of the eigenpairs from the orthonormalized filtered subspace.
+The standard ChASE algorithm computes the $\nev$ most extreme eigenvalues of the hermitian matrix $A$ in \eqref{introduction::resonant_eigenvalue_problem}, with their associated eigenvectors.
+These extremes correspond either to the largest or to the smallest eigenvalues.
+In most physical applications, the eigenvalues of interest are the smallest ones, located at the extreme left end of the spectrum.
+The two main components of ChASE are: (i) a well designed Chebyshev polynomial that filters the external eigenvectors, and (ii) a Rayleigh-Ritz procedure that extracts approximations of the eigenpairs from the orthonormalized filtered subspace.
 Let $\omega_i$ denote the $i$th smallest eigenvalue of $A$.
 While ChASE targets the interval $[\omega_1,\omega_{\nev}]$, the filter is constructed over the slightly enlarged interval $[\omega_1,\omega_{\nev+\nex}]$ using a Chebyshev polynomial of degree $\deg$.
 This enlargement increases the rank of the search space to $\nevex \defeq \nev + \nex$, which improves the accuracy of the filter near $\omega_{\nev}$ and accelerates convergence.
 Conversely, increasing $\deg$ enhances the damping of unwanted eigenvectors by flattening the polynomial $p$ near zero on the complement interval $[\omega_{\nevex},\omega_m]$, where $\omega_{\nevex}~=~\omega_{\nev+\nex}$.
 The effectiveness of this approach depends on accurate estimates of the spectral bounds $\omega_1,\omega_{\nevex}$ and $\omega_m$, which are respectively approximated by the parameters $\mu_1$, $\mu_{\nevex}$ and $\mu_m$ obtained from a few Lanczos iterations (25 is the default value).
-The extreme parameters $\mu_1$ and $\mu_m$ are taken as the smallest and largest approximated eigenvalues from Lanczos iterations, respectively.
-Meanwhile, $\mu_{\nevex}$ is estimated by integrating an approximation of the spectral density function \cite{lin_approximating_2016}, so that the interval $[\mu_1,\mu_{\nevex}]$ covers $\nicefrac{\nevex}{m}$ of the spectral weight.
-The resulting polynomial filter is illustrated in Figure \ref{fig:chase_polynomial}\XZdone{In this plot, it should be $\mu_m$, not $\mu_n$, right?}.\EDdone{Curiosity question: is the figure rescaled in the interval $[\omega_{\nevex},\omega_m]$?
-I am asking because I would have expected to be even more flat than it is.}\CRdone{Indeed, I added the mention that it is an illustration of the polynomial.}
+The smallest parameter $\mu_1$ is taken as the smallest approximated eigenvalue from Lanczos iterations, and the largest parameter $\mu_m$ is an upper bound of the spectrum based on \cite{ZHOU2011480}.
+The $\mu_{\nevex}$ value is estimated by integrating an approximation of the spectral density function \cite{lin_approximating_2016}, so that the interval $[\mu_1,\mu_{\nevex}]$ covers $\nicefrac{\nevex}{m}$ of the spectral weight.
+The resulting polynomial filter is illustrated in Figure \ref{fig:chase_polynomial}.